philippe-grenet/philippe-grenet.github.io/_posts/2015-06-28-fast-cursor-movement.md

 function displays the last 300 keys you have pressed.
 If it shows the same key repeated many times, you are probably doing it wrong.

-[^fn-eclipse_shortcut]: Eclipse has a shortcut key that displays a menu of the open files, but it is slow and combersome.
+[^fn-eclipse_shortcut]: Eclipse has a shortcut key that displays a menu of the open files, but it is slow and cumbersome.

 [^fn-arrow_keys]: Touch-type purists prefer to use other keys like `C-f` and `C-b`.